n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 ### 5: Applying all remaining substitution features from GSUB ###

-In this stage, the remaining substitution features from the GSUB table are applied.
-In preparation for this stage, glyph sequences should be flagged for possible application of GSUB features in stage 2, step 10.
+In this stage, the remaining substitution features from the <abbr>GSUB</abbr> table are applied.
+In preparation for this stage, glyph sequences should be flagged for possible application of <abbr>GSUB</abbr> features in stage 2, step 10.

-The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GSUB table in the font.
+The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GSUB</abbr> table in the font.

 	init (not used in Sinhala)